5. Processing unidimensional data#

 ## array([ 0.86, -0.37, -0.63, -0.59, 0.14, 0.19, 0.93, 0.31, 0.5 ])

-If we wish to filter out all elements that are not positive, we can write:
+if we wish to filter out all elements that are not positive, we can write:

 [ e for e in x if e > 0 ]